Love IS Hell: HOW RYAN ADAMS LOST IT ALL & WHAT IT WILL TAKE FOR HIM TO GET IT BACK

 Also during this whirlwind era, he had to fight constant wars with his label, Lost Highway, over the content and schedule of his releases.

-Image result for ryan adams angry This resulted in mounds of unreleased records (The Suicide Handbook, Destroyer, Darkbreaker etc) ending in missed opportunities and blame on all sides.
+This resulted in mounds of unreleased records (The Suicide Handbook, Destroyer, Darkbreaker etc) ending in missed opportunities and blame on all sides.
 The resulting rejection and frustration became ingrained in Ryan, coupled with an intense contempt towards those who dared to get in his artistic way.

-Image result for ryan adams angry After all of this came to a head, he kicked his addictions in 2006 and 2007 and settled for becoming the adult contemporary James Frey in the 2010s: telling tales of addiction and relationship woe as if he were an "edgy Jack Johnson".
+After all of this came to a head, he kicked his addictions in 2006 and 2007 and settled for becoming the adult contemporary James Frey in the 2010s: telling tales of addiction and relationship woe as if he were an "edgy Jack Johnson".

 Somehow these later records such as Ashes and Fire, his self titled record, and Prisoner sold like hotcakes for once and the heart breaker himself was back, speaking to an older generation also settling into their own lukewarm, bittersweet contentment.